 Associate Professor & Director

 Dr. Mary Alice Varga is an Associate Professor of Educational Research in the Department of Leadership, Research, and School Improvement in the College of Education.
 She is also the Director of the School Improvement Doctoral Program.
-Dr. Varga teaches graduate-level courses on quantitative, qualitative, and mixed research methodology as well as school and classroom assessment.
+Dr. Varga teaches graduate-level courses on quantitative, qualitative, and mixed research methodology; program evaluation; and school and classroom assessment.
 She also serves on doctoral dissertation committees throughout the College of Education.
 Her primary research focuses on student grief and bereavement.
 Dr. Varga is a member of the Association for Death Education and Counseling and the Southern Association for College Student Affairs.
 She also serves as an Associate Editor for the College Student Affairs Journal.

 Education / Degrees